 Make it a habit to dust and vacuum at least every couple of days.
-This is more frequent than usual, but will combat the excess dust and dirt that is being kicked up.
+This is more frequent than usual but will combat the excess dust and dirt that is being kicked up.

 Any dust that isn’t cleaned up will get sent through your air filter, which will quickly become clogged.
 It can also cause your air ducts to get dirty, too.

 Clean or Replace Your Air Filter Often

 Depending on the length of your renovation and the amount of work being done, you will have to use your best judgement when it comes to changing your air filter.
 We recommend checking it regularly, just to be safe.
 Another way to ensure it gets changed, and improve air quality, is to schedule a furnace tune up.
 In addition to changing the furnace filter, an HVAC technician will inspect and optimize all the heating system components.

 6. Get a Professional Duct Cleaning Once the Work is Done

-The dust from the renovation has now settled in your ductwork, making it’s way towards your furnace, causing massive amounts of buildup.
-This in turn forces your furnace to work harder, which isn’t energy-efficient or safe.
+The dust from the renovation has now settled in your ductwork, making its way towards your furnace, causing massive amounts of buildup.
+This, in turn, forces your furnace to work harder, which isn’t energy-efficient or safe.